nodearch/nodearch.io/docs/guides/testing.md

 ### @Case

-The @Case decorator marks a method as a test case.
-You can also pass parameters to customize the test case.
+The `@Case` decorator marks a method as a test case.
+It can be used in several ways to customize the test case, including setting a title and providing parameters.

 ```javascript
 @Case()